 Vanilla Buttercream Frosting

-- 2 Tbsp heavy cream or whipping cream (30g)
+- 2 Tbsp heavy whipping cream, room temperature 30g

 Instructions

-- Preheat oven to 350°F. Line three 6 inch pans with parchment rounds, and grease with non-stick baking spray.
+- Preheat oven to 350°F. Line three 6-inch or two 8-inch cake pans with parchment paper then grease them with nonstick spray.
+Set aside.

-- Mix together 2 cups + 2 Tbsp all-purpose flour, 2 cups granulated sugar, 1 1/2 tsp baking powder, and 1/2 tsp salt in a large bowl.
-Use a stand mixer with a paddle attachment or hand mixer to mix on a low speed until combined.
+- Mix 2 cups + 2 Tbsp all-purpose flour, 2 cups granulated sugar, 1 1/2 tsp baking powder, and 1/2 tsp salt in a large bowl.
+Use a stand mixer and paddle attachment or a hand mixer to mix on a low speed until combined.

-- Mix in 2/3 cup (1 & 1/3 stick) unsalted butter slowly into the dry mix, on a medium-low speed.
+- Mix 2/3 cup (1 & 1/3 sticks) unsalted butter slowly into the dry mix, on a medium-low speed.
 Continue to mix until no large chunks of butter remain, and the mixture becomes crumbly.

 - Pour in 2/3 cup or about 5 egg whites and mix on low until just incorporated and the batter looks wet.